memtest86plus/memtest86plus/README.md

 ## Known Limitations and Bugs

-  * When booted on a UEFI system, keyboard input will only be seem if the CSM is enabled in the BIOS.
+  * When booted on a UEFI system, keyboard input will only be seen if the CSM is enabled in the BIOS.
 Without this, the test will run, but you will be unable to alter the configuration.
   * Temperature reporting is currently only supported for Intel CPUs.